 My final full-time job radio was group head of news for The Local Radio Company (now UKRD).
 I had editorial roles at Isle of Wight Radio, The Quay in Portsmouth, Win FM Winchester, Mix 107 High Wycombe and Mix 96 in Aylesbury.
 I was also responsible for legal and compliance matters and training across TLRC's wider group of stations.

 PR and communications me

-I am currently (2016) working on an assignment with a FTSE 100 company in the north west.
-I was brought in during the summer of 2015 to assist with media relations and customer communications during a crisis affecting 330,000 customers.
-I have since been retained to support a digital project to improve customer communications.
+I am currently (2016) working back in local government as head of communications at the City of York Council.
+Before that, I was on an assignment (via Be Ambitious) with a FTSE 100 company in the north west.
+I was brought in during 2015 to assist with media relations and customer communications during a crisis affecting 330,000 customers.
+I was retained to support a digital project to improve customer communications.

 Previously, I worked for Westco/Westminster City Council as the interim director of communications at Peterborough Council.
 I was asked to lead the existing Peterborough team through a review and restructure process.

 Before that, I worked as the head of communications at both the London Borough of Sutton (for Westco) and Leeds City Council.
 Between 2011 and the end of 2012, I was the director of communications and development at Northumbria University in Newcastle.

 Hello there.
 Thanks for stopping by.